StudiousVanilla/memory-game-react/README.md

 This web app was built to demonstrate proficency using the JS framework React.

-This is a Single Page Applicartion.
+This is a Single Page Application.

 React features in this app: